 When a dog is out of shape and overtired, they can’t focus as well and sometimes completely ignore the handler or surroundings.
 This could be dangerous for the dog, and could quickly ruin a hunt.
 When conditioned properly, gundogs are able to remain physically and mentally sharp in the field when it matters most.

-Hone those Communication Skills
+Hone those communication skills

-Obedience work should always be a part of the off-season training schedule.
-Revisit the basics and work on recall and retrieving.
+Obedience work should always be a part of the off-season dog training schedule.
+Revisit the basics and work on recall training and retrieving.
 It’s also a great time to work on areas that may have been lackluster the previous year.
 Not only will this assure the dog is up to speed on their commands, but it will remind the dog that this is a team effort, strengthening the canine-handler bond.

 Conditioning benefits the overall health and wellbeing of all athletes.
 With proper care, nutrition, and a consistent exercise schedule, your hunting buddy will have a better chance to work harder for many more years in the field.
 Happy hunting!

 Marissa is a licensed vet tech and biology major with a strong passion for the outdoors.
 Born and raised in Nebraska, exploring local uplands has become the foundation of her enthusiasm for hunting.
 She enjoys being involved in organizations devoted to helping others learn about conservation and outdoor activities.
 Much of her free time is dedicated to her family, fishing and all things related to bird dogs.